morganwl/sxhkd/README.md

 # sxhkd hotkey-group variant

-This is a personal fork of sxhkd, created to add a feature for my own personal needs, and to learn/showcase working on a project with an existing codebase.
+This is a personal fork of *sxhkd*, an X keyboard shortcut daemon, created to add a feature for my own personal needs, and to learn/showcase working on a project with an existing codebase.

 ## Planned modifications

-- [ ] Add inline source documentation
+- [X] Add inline source documentation (partial)
 - [ ] Add and test support for enabling and disabling groups of hotkeys via signal.
 - [ ] Add complete test suite of existing functionality

+## Goal

+*sxhkd* is a lightweight open source keyboard shortcut daemon that I use on my personal computer.
+My goal is to make a desired modification with as few changes as possible to the original codebase, and in a manner that is consistent with and integrated into the original design philosophy.
+I am making these changes using a test-driven approach, to ensure that I maintain all existing functionality, and to guide my design.

 ## Description